 Either way, the time for watching and waiting is over.
 War is about to begin.

-The flight deck of the Starship Felicity operated in slumber mode.
-The main lights were switched off, rows of chairs that faced consoles were empty and screens idled in powersaver mode.
+THE FLIGHT DECK of the Starship Felicity operated in slumber mode.
+The main lights were switched off, rows of chairs that faced consoles were empty and screens idled in power-saving mode.
 Up at the front, near the central command module, a skeleton crew attended to the basic ship functions, but most of those were automated, so they had plenty of time to gawk at the newcomers on the deck.

 The Felicity hadn’t done anything, in fact, for about ten months.